MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 - **Address business growth.** Contoso is growing and moving into new markets.
 It needs additional customer service agents.
 - **Scale.** The solution should be built so that Contoso can add more customer service agents as the business scales.
 - **Improve resiliency.** In the past, issues with the system affected internal users only.
-With the new business model, external users will be affected, and Contoso need the app up and running at all times.
+With the new business model, external users will be affected, and Contoso need the application up and running at all times.

 ## Migration goals

 The Contoso cloud team has pinned down goals for this migration, in order to determine the best migration method:

 - The application should scale beyond current on-premises capacity and performance.
 Contoso is moving the application to take advantage of Azure's on-demand scaling.
-- Contoso wants to move the app code base to a continuous delivery pipeline.
-As app changes are pushed to GitHub, Contoso wants to deploy those changes without tasks for operations staff.
+- Contoso wants to move the application code base to a continuous delivery pipeline.
+As application changes are pushed to GitHub, Contoso wants to deploy those changes without tasks for operations staff.
 - The application must be resilient with capabilities for growth and failover.
-Contoso wants to deploy the app in two different Azure regions, and set it up to scale automatically.
+Contoso wants to deploy the application in two different Azure regions, and set it up to scale automatically.
-- Contoso wants to minimize database admin tasks after the app is moved to the cloud.
+- Contoso wants to minimize database admin tasks after the application is moved to the cloud.

 ## Solution design